 |Repay early at any point|

 |FCA registration number||679836|

 How does a Loans 2 Go loan work?

-- Use the slider on the website to select how much you wish to borrow and how long you need to repay the loan.
+- Use the slider on the website to select how much you wish to borrow.

 - Fill out the simple application form with your personal, employment and financial details.